microsoft/VLM-Video-Action-Localization/README.md

 # VLM-Video-Action-Localization
-This repository provides a sample code of a paper, [Open-vocabulary Temporal Action Localization using VLMs](https://arxiv.org/abs/2408.17422).
+This repository provides a sample code of a paper, [Open-vocabulary action localization with iterative visual prompting (IEEE Access)](https://ieeexplore.ieee.org/abstract/document/10942370).
 This paper was authored by the [Applied Robotics Research](https://www.microsoft.com/en-us/research/group/applied-robotics-research/) team.

 ### Overview of the pipeline:
 ![Temporal PIVOT pipeline](./src/pipeline.jpg)